yhoshi3/RaLLe/docs/gui_usage.md

 ## Load LLMs and Retrievers (and corresponding indices)

 To load the pre-trained language models and retrievers (indices) in the `Load Models` tab,

-1. Select the LLMs and Retrievers you want to use from the list of available models (and correponding indices) written in the configuration file.
+1. Select the LLMs and Retrievers you want to use from the list of available models (and corresponding indices) written in the configuration file.
 2. Click the `Load Models` button to load them.

 ![Load Model](figures/load_models.png)